rochonma/mxl/docs/Tools.md

   -a,     --audio-flow-id TEXT
                               The audio flow ID
   -d,     --domain TEXT:DIR REQUIRED
-                              The MXL domain directory -t,     --timeout UINT      The read timeout in ns, frame interval + 1 ms used if not specified
+                              The MXL domain directory.
   -l,     --listen-channels UINT [[0,1]]  ...
-                              Audio channels to listen
+                              Audio channels to listen.
-          --audio-offset INT [150000000]
-                              Audio playback offset in nanoseconds.
-Positive value means you are delaying the playback
-          --video-offset INT [150000000]
-                              Video plaback offset in nanoseconds.
-Positive value means you are delaying the playback
-          --audio-read-delay INT [768]
-                              How far in the past/future to read (in audio samples).
-Positive value means you are delaying the read --video-read-delay INT [1]
+          --av-delay INT [0]  The time in nanoseconds, by which to delay the audio relative to video.
+A positive value means you are delaying audio, a negative value means you are delaying video.
+          --read-delay INT [1]
-                              How far in the past/future to read (in video frames).
-Positive value means you are delaying the read --timeout-mode [0]  In timeout mode, the sink uses blocking methods with timeout instead of reading with a defined delay.
-Currently only video supports this mode and --video-offset is used for both the timeout value and playback offset.
+                              How far in the past/future to read (in nanoseconds).
+A positive values means you are delaying the read.
 ```

 Example to run with video only: